Key takeaways

 In this guide, we will explore a variety of use cases for DeFi and their associated taxes, including:

 Understanding these concepts and applications will help you better navigate the DeFi ecosystem, especially regarding any tax liabilities you may incur when participating in DeFi transactions.
-If you’d like to learn more about DeFi taxes as it relates to your personal situation, contact a Harness Tax Advisor today.
+If you’d like to learn more about DeFi taxes as it relates to your personal situation, contact a tax advisor from Harness today.

 Overview of DeFi Use-Cases and Their Tax Implications